unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 # [**Visual Studio 2022**](#tab/vswin)
 - Setup your environment by following our [getting started guides](xref:Uno.GetStarted.vs2022).
 - Start your application (with or without the debugger, depending on the supported features below)
-- Make changes to your XAML or C# code, save your file then press the red flame icon in the toolbar
+- Make changes to your XAML or C# code, save your file then press the red flame icon in the toolbar or use `Alt+F10`

 # [**Visual Studio Code**](#tab/vscode)
 - Setup your environment by following our [getting started guide](xref:Uno.GetStarted.vscode)